Jsanchez759/Data-Related-Projects/README.md

 **Link to Project:** [Customer Churn Prediction](/project-2-customer-churn-prediction)

-## Project 3: Image Classification with Convolutional Neural Networks
+## Project 3: Leaf Diseases Classification with Convolutional Neural Networks

 **Description:** In this computer vision project, I developed a Convolutional Neural Network (CNN) to classify images.
 The dataset includes a variety of images, and I used TensorFlow and Keras to build and train the CNN.
 The project includes both the code and a report with the results.